HarshaNalluru/sb-user-issue-8437/README.md

 1. By default, the sample picks up namespace-1 to send messages to the topic
 2. Delete the topic in namespace-1, this would make the code send messages to namespace-2
 3. Both the receivers are active through out the time
+4. Recreate topic in namespace-1 (and the subscription with auto-forwarding)
+5. Delete the topic in namespace-2, this would make the code send messages to namespace-1 again